rqlite/rqlite/README.md

  * In case it isn't obvious, rqlite does not replicate any changes made directly to any underlying SQLite file, when run in "on disk" mode. **If you change the SQLite file directly, you may cause rqlite to fail**.
 Only modify the database via the HTTP API.
  * SQLite dot-commands such as `.schema` or `.tables` are not directly supported by the API, but the [rqlite CLI](https://github.com/rqlite/rqlite/blob/master/DOC/CLI.md) supports some very similar functionality.
 This is because those commands are features of the `sqlite3` command, not SQLite itself.

-## Status and Diagnostics
+## Monitoring rqlite
-You can learn how to check status and diagnostics [here](https://github.com/rqlite/rqlite/blob/master/DOC/DIAGNOSTICS.md).
+For reliable operation, particularly in production, it's important to monitor rqlite.
+You can learn how to check rqlite status and diagnostics [here](https://github.com/rqlite/rqlite/blob/master/DOC/DIAGNOSTICS.md).

 ## Backup and restore
 Learn how to hot backup your rqlite cluster [here](https://github.com/rqlite/rqlite/blob/master/DOC/BACKUPS.md).
 You can also load data [directly from a SQLite file](https://github.com/rqlite/rqlite/blob/master/DOC/RESTORE_FROM_SQLITE.md).